will-moore/omero-mapr/README.rst

     $ bin/omero config append omero.web.mapr.config '{"menu": "antibody", "config":{"default":["Primary Antibody"], "all":["Primary Antibody", "Secondary Antibody"], "ns":["openmicroscopy.org/omero/client/mapAnnotation"], "label":"Antibody"}}'

-We can add an "Antibodies" link with to the top of the webclient page to take us to the Antibodies search page.
+We can add an "Antibodies" link to the top of the webclient page to take us to the Antibodies search page.
 The link tooltip is "Find Antibody values".
 The ``viewname`` should be in the form ``maprindex_{menu}`` where ``{menu}`` is the the ``menu`` value in the previous config.